ManuSquall/visualstudio-docs.fr-fr/docs/vsto/deploying-an-office-solution-by-using-windows-installer.md

 ---
-title: "D&#233;ploiement d&#39;une solution Office &#224; l&#39;aide de Windows Installer"
-ms.custom: ""
-ms.date: "02/02/2017"
-ms.prod: "visual-studio-dev14"
+title: Deploying an Office Solution by Using Windows Installer | Microsoft Docs ms.custom: ms.date: 02/02/2017 ms.prod: visual-studio-dev14
-ms.reviewer: ""
+ms.reviewer:
-ms.suite: ""
+ms.suite:
 ms.technology:
-  - "office-development"
+- office-development
-ms.tgt_pltfrm: ""
+ms.tgt_pltfrm:
-ms.topic: "article"
+ms.topic: article
 dev_langs:
-  - "VB"
+- VB
-  - "CSharp"
+- CSharp
 helpviewer_keywords:
-  - "développement Office dans Visual Studio, projet d’installation"
+- Office development in Visual Studio, setup project
-  - "développement Office dans Visual Studio, MSI"
+- Office development in Visual Studio, MSI
-  - "déployer des applications (développement Office dans Visual Studio), projet d’installation"
+- deploying applications [Office development in Visual Studio], setup project
-  - "déployer des applications (développement Office dans Visual Studio), MSI"
+- deploying applications [Office development in Visual Studio], MSI
+- ClickOnce deployment [Office development in Visual Studio], MSI
-  - "déploiement ClickOnce (développement Office dans Visual Studio), MSI"
+- publishing Office solutions [Office development in Visual Studio], setup project
-  - "publier des solutions Office (développement Office dans Visual Studio), projet d’installation"
-  - "applications Office (développement Office dans Visual Studio), MSI" ms.assetid: 260dda48-f9d4-474c-8638-ecf5b2c2729d caps.latest.revision: 91
+- Office applications [Office development in Visual Studio], MSI ms.assetid: 260dda48-f9d4-474c-8638-ecf5b2c2729d caps.latest.revision: 91
-author: "kempb"
+author: kempb
-ms.author: "kempb"
+ms.author: kempb
-manager: "ghogen"
+manager: ghogen
-caps.handback.revision: 87
+ms.translationtype: HT
+ms.sourcegitcommit: eb5c9550fd29b0e98bf63a7240737da4f13f3249
+ms.openlocfilehash: c063e3b0be4fe33c2fc75eae8e04a491cdfca39e
+ms.contentlocale: fr-fr
+ms.lasthandoff: 08/30/2017

 ---
-# D&#233;ploiement d&#39;une solution Office &#224; l&#39;aide de Windows Installer
+# <a name="deploying-an-office-solution-by-using-windows-installer"></a>Deploying an Office Solution by Using Windows Installer
-Découvrez comment créer un fichier Windows Installer pour votre solution Office à l'aide de [!INCLUDE[vs_dev12](../vsto/includes/vs-dev12-md.md)].

-En utilisant Visual Studio pour créer un fichier Windows Installer, vous pouvez déployer une solution Office qui requiert un accès administrateur sur l'ordinateur de l'utilisateur final.
-Par exemple, vous pouvez utiliser ce fichier pour installer une solution une seule fois pour tous les utilisateurs d'un ordinateur.
-Vous pouvez également déployer une solution Office à l'aide de ClickOnce, mais elle doit être installée séparément pour chaque utilisateur de l'ordinateur.

-## Dans cette rubrique
+Learn how to create a Windows Installer for your Office solution by using [!INCLUDE[vs_dev12](../vsto/includes/vs-dev12-md.md)].

+By using Visual Studio to create a Windows Installer, you can deploy an Office solution that requires administrative access on the end user's computer.
+For example, you can use such a file to install a solution only once for all users of a computer.
+You can also deploy an Office solution by using ClickOnce, but that solution must be installed separately for each user of the computer.

+## <a name="in-this-topic"></a>In this topic

 - [Download VSTO Add-in samples](#Download)